syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-sections.md

 {% tabs %}

 {% highlight JAVA %}
-//Create a new Word document.
+// Create a new Word document.
 WordDocument document = new WordDocument();
-//Add a new section to the document.
+// Add a new section to the document.
 IWSection section = document.addSection();
-//Add a new paragraph to the section.
+// Add a new paragraph to the section.
 IWParagraph paragraph = section.addParagraph();
-//Append the text to the created paragraph. paragraph.appendText("AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.");
+// Append the text to the created paragraph. paragraph.appendText("AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.");
-//Save and close the Word document instance. document.save("Sample.docx", FormatType.Docx);
+// Save and close the Word document instance. document.save("Sample.docx", FormatType.Docx);
 document.close();
 {% endhighlight %}

 {% endtabs %}

-You can add the multiple sections to the document.
-When you add more than one section into the word document, the section starts from the next page by default.
+You can add multiple sections to the document.
+When you add more than one section into the Word document, the section starts from the next page by default.

 You can also add a new section that starts on the same page by specifying the `BreakCode` as shown in the following code example.

 {% tabs %}

 {% highlight JAVA %}
-//Create a new Word document.
+// Create a new Word document.
 WordDocument document = new WordDocument();
-//Add a new section to the document.
+// Add a new section to the document.
 IWSection section = document.addSection();
-//Add a paragraph to the created section.
+// Add a paragraph to the created section.
 IWParagraph paragraph = section.addParagraph();
 String paraText = "AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.";
-//Append the text to the created paragraph. paragraph.appendText(paraText);
+// Append the text to the created paragraph. paragraph.appendText(paraText);
-//Add the new section to the document. section = document.addSection();
+// Add the new section to the document. section = document.addSection();
-//Set a section break.
+// Set a section break.
-section.setBreakCode(SectionBreakCode.NoBreak) ;
+section.setBreakCode(SectionBreakCode.NoBreak);
-//Add a paragraph to the created section. paragraph = section.addParagraph();
+// Add a paragraph to the created section. paragraph = section.addParagraph();
-//Append the text to the created paragraph. paragraph.appendText(paraText);
+// Append the text to the created paragraph. paragraph.appendText(paraText);
-//Save and close the Word document instance. document.save("Sample.docx", FormatType.Docx);
+// Save and close the Word document instance. document.save("Sample.docx", FormatType.Docx);
 document.close();
 {% endhighlight %}